ikding/website/content/climate_tech/2020-04-26_tackling_climate_change_with_ml_iclr_day_1.rst

 **Answers**:

-* ML models often have had a hard time being “believed” by domain experts, unless there’s way to use models on synthetic data and show that the models matches with what the experts agree on physics-based principles.
+* ML models often have had a hard time being "believed" by domain experts, unless there's way to use models on synthetic data and show that the models matches with what the experts agree on physics-based principles.
-* There’s no way for non-technical experts (e.g. policy makers) to really become “co-equals” with ML researchers, unless the non technical stakeholders have way to “play / tweak” models themselves without writing code.
+* There's no way for non-technical experts (e.g. policy makers) to really become "co-equals" with ML researchers, unless the non technical stakeholders have way to "play / tweak" models themselves without writing code.
 This may involve more efforts on building simplified version of your model, and allow non technical people to use it with a UI to play with different scenarios.
 This takes more time (and different sets of expertise) than what ML researchers are used to.

 **Question**: Applications that can help with negative emissions